• Skip to main content

 If my communication has been effective they should know exactly what we did and why we did it.

-The fact they’re feeling better had nothing to do with the last session, but rather the regular sessions we’ve been doing together since they started.
+The fact they’re feeling better had nothing to do with the last session, but rather the cumulative effect of all the sessions we’ve had together.

 Don’t waste your time on quick fixes.